-China orders its airlines to suspend use of Boeing 737 MAX 8 aircraft
+Chinese carriers, Ethiopian Airlines suspend use of Boeing 737 MAX 8 aircraft after crash

 In 2017, it signed a mutual recognition deal with the FAA, but industry sources say it has struggled to gain approval from the FAA that would allow it to sell its self-developed C919 airliner to Western airlines.

-Chinese aviation expert Li Xiaojin said the Chinese grounding was “reasonable and justified” but that some disruptions to passengers’ travel plans could be expected.
+Chinese aviation expert Li Xiaojin said the grounding was “reasonable and justified” but that some disruptions to passengers’ travel plans could be expected.

-But he said he did not anticipate a major problem given that Chinese airlines operated fewer than 100 of the aircraft, compared with a combined fleet of more than 2,000 planes.
+But he said he did not anticipate a major problem since Chinese airlines operated fewer than 100 of the aircraft, compared with a combined fleet of more than 2,000 planes.

+Indonesia said it would monitor its airlines operating the 737 MAX 8, which include Lion Air and Garuda Indonesia but did not mention any plan to ground them.

+Garuda Chief Executive Ari Ashkhara said the national carrier was operating its one 737 MAX 8 with extra inspection procedures on the airspeed and altitude, flight control and stall management systems.
+Lion Air declined to comment.

 Singapore Airlines Ltd, whose regional arm SilkAir operates the 737 MAX 8, said it was monitoring the situation closely, but its planes would operate as scheduled.

-Indonesia said it would monitor its airlines operating the 737 MAX 8, which include Lion Air and Garuda Indonesia but it did not mention any plan to ground the planes.
+South Korea is conducting an emergency inspection on Eastar Jet’s two 737 MAX 8 jets, a transport ministry official said.
+The airline could not be reached immediately for comment.

-Fiji Airways said it had full confidence in the airworthiness of its fleet.
+Fiji Airways and flydubai said they were confident in the airworthiness of their 737 MAX 8 fleets.

+Korean Air Lines said there were no changes to its plans to order 30 737 MAX 8 jets, with the first expected to arrive in April.

+Virgin Australia Holdings Ltd said it was too early to comment on the Ethiopian accident or its effect on the 30 737 MAX 8 jets it has on order, while Air Niugini, which has ordered four, said it had “full confidence” in the Boeing product.

-Reporting by Josh Horwitz and John Ruwitch; additional reporting by Brenda Goh in Shanghai, Stella Qiu in Beijing, David Shepardson in Washington, Tom Westbrook in Sydney, Jamie Freed in Singapore; Edward Davies in Jakarta and Tim Hepher in Paris; Writing by Brenda Goh and Jamie Freed; Editing by Richard Pullin, Robert Birsel
+Reporting by Josh Horwitz and John Ruwitch; Additional reporting by Brenda Goh in Shanghai, Stella Qiu in Beijing, David Shepardson in Washington, Tom Westbrook in Sydney, Jamie Freed in Singapore, Cindy Silviana and Edward Davies in Jakarta, Heekyong Yang in Seoul, Tracy Rucinski in Chicago, Alexander Cornwell in Dubai and Tim Hepher in Paris; Writing by Brenda Goh and Jamie Freed; Editing by Robert Birsel and Clarence Fernandez